 Looking for a more guided program?

 If you’re not super comfortable teaching music but really want to make sure your students are learning the proper technique, I highly recommend a subscription to Prodigies.com.
+Their progressive recorder lessons will guide your class from first sounds to playing complex melodies – even if you can’t play worth a darn.

 Leave a Reply